 St. Augustine sod damaged by the fungus often look as if the have the same usually yellowing foliage professionals associate with an iron deficiency.

 Currently, the type of soil the St. Augustine grass is “planted” in does not appear to be a factor.
 The fungus disease has been found in clays to fine sandy soils.

 Control on St Augustine Grass

-The rot does not seem to play favorites when it comes to the varieties of St. Augustine grass which can “resist” being affected.
+The Take-All root rot does not seem to play favorites when it comes to the varieties of St. Augustine grass which can “resist” being affected.
 The following St Augustine cultivars in sod farms and homeowners lawns have all been “victims” of the root rot.

 - Dalsa 8401

 So far the “best” solution for control is not chemical but proper turfgrass management practices.

 Nitrogen – nitrate nitrogen (ammonium nitrate and calcium nitrate) appears to play a part the the occurrence of the fungus.
 Avoid using fertilizers containing the above nitrogen forms.